braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/punchh/punchh.md

 #### Recall campaign

-When targeting users based on inactivity, a recall Campaign can be used.
+When targeting users based on inactivity, a recall campaign can be used.
 The customer can create the segment and campaign within Punchh but utilize Braze for messaging.

 If you want to use segmentation created in Braze, a [custom Punchh segment]({{site.baseurl}}/partners/message_orchestration/channel_extensions/loyalty/punchh/#step-3-create-punchh-webhook-in-braze) based on inactivity can be attached to a recurring mass offer campaign.